 Financial leadership is essential to the health and vitality of all nonprofit organizations, and it’s more than financial management.
-It’s about:

-- Leading towards long-term sustainability
+- You are always leading towards long-term sustainability

 - 8-virtual sessions each 1.5 hours biweekly from 9-10:30 am.
 Webinars will be interactive where appropriate, with exercises to apply the principles of discussion and increase understanding.
 Each webinar will be accompanied with templates and tools.